aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `voter`

-Return the voter who will be voting on on-chain governance proposals on behalf of the vesting contract's stake pool.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the voter who will be voting on on&#45;chain governance proposals on behalf of the vesting contract&apos;s stake<br/> pool.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun voter(vesting_contract_address: address): address<br/></code></pre>